nasa/cumulus-orca/tasks/request_from_archive/API.md

 to sleep between retry attempts.
 RESTORE_RECOVERY_TYPE (str, optional, default = 'Standard'): the Tier for the restore request.
 Valid values are 'Standard'|'Bulk'|'Expedited'.
-CUMULUS_MESSAGE_ADAPTER_DISABLED (str): If set to 'true', CumulusMessageAdapter does not modify input.
 STATUS_UPDATE_QUEUE_URL
 The URL of the SQS queue to post status to.
 ORCA_DEFAULT_BUCKET